altaga/Receptionist-Drone-with-CV/README.md

 <img src="https://i.ibb.co/164hWN4/Drone-Botones.png" width="1000">

-Through an Spresense development board and one ultrasonic distance sensor will detect customers and the drone accompanies the client to the reception, to make his check in or booking.
+Through an Spresense development board and one ultrasonic distance sensor, we will detect customers and the drone will show the way to the client to arrive to reception, to make his check-in or booking.

 ## Materials: